 Schedule a follow-up appointment with your provider as directed.

+Your outlook depends mostly on the condition being treated.
 Your vision may remain stable or improve after the procedure.
 You may need more than one injection.